-- Through your authorized dealer, - by using a power door unlock/lock sequence, - using a keypad procedure, or - or by using the instrument cluster message center.
-Refer to Message center in the Driver Controls chapter.
+- Through your authorized dealer, - by using a power door unlock/lock sequence, - using a keypad procedure, or - by using the instrument cluster message center.
+Refer to Message center in the Instrument Cluster chapter.

 Note: The autounlock feature can be activated/deactivated independently of the autolock feature.